Maarten Koningsberger and the Ragazze Quartet bring a probing version of Schubert’s Winterreise.

 And where the piano may win out at percussive moments, the string quartet may often bring more warmth, vitality and depth to the sound.
 What is more, the Ragazze Quartet contributes not only the sonority of four string instruments, but also the energy of four musicians who at the same time connect with the music and the singer.

-Winterreise is arranged for baritone and string quartet by Wim ten Have and will be released on CD with Channel Classics Records, February 19th 2021.
+Winterreise is arranged for baritone and string quartet by Wim ten Have and released on CD with Channel Classics Records, February 19th 2021.
 Order here.
+Or listen on Spotify.

 ‘Cornet’s “Der Leiermann” is crystal clear, without vibrato, while the string players simulate a ghostly hurdy gurdy.
 A laudable addition to the Winterreise catalogue.’

 ‘The Ragazze Quartet plays at the cutting edge and stimulates the senses with an effective approach.’